Private, In-Home Tutoring in Woodbridge, Illinois

-SchoolTutoring Academy’s tutoring programs for Woodbridge students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Woodbridge students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The mission of schools is to provide a supportive and rigorous environment in which all students, regardless of learning differences have the opportunity to develop as lifelong learners in order to become contributing, responsible members of a changing, global environment.
 The curriculum follows the Illinois Common Core standards in order to give students a quality, competitive education with clear expectations for what students should learn in English language arts and mathematics at each grade level.

 Educating Our Parents: Understanding the Woodbridge District Curriculum

 The English Language Arts curriculum emphasizes reading nonfiction and complex texts as well as writing organized and researched essays and building their vocabularies.
 The goal is to help students develop the ability to gather information and use evidence to back their claims.
 The curriculum places importance on nonfiction rather than fiction and writing analytically rather than creatively to teach students how to be critical readers and persuasive writers.